Daytripper

 In the spirit of ending these sections with pictures of young me, the oldest picture I have of myself is actually in a cockpit, in 2010.
 Perhaps an old Boeing 737?
 I must’ve been like 4 years old; clearly, my love of the skies isn’t new.

-The large portion of my time awake is spent listening to music.
-My taste is very multifaceted, but I primarily listen to upbeat music, across EDM, hyperpop, hip hop, orchestral, chamber, rock, pop, K-pop, J-pop, and more.
+Aisde from making music, a large portion of my time awake is spent listening to music.
+My taste is wildly multifaceted, but I primarily listen to upbeat music spanning genres of EDM, hyperpop, hip hop, orchestral, chamber, rock, pop, K-pop, J-pop, and even modern country, which I got into during my years living in Vermont.
+I initially listened as a joke, and then I realized how catchy some of the songs are.

 Here are my favorite albums of all time, in no particular order: